Climate change in Germany: Greenhouse gas emissions

+As of 2021 Germany is the 6th heaviest cumulative emitter at about 100 Gt.
+In 2023, Germany was the 14th highest emitting nation.
+In 2016, Germany's government committed to reduce greenhouse gas emissions by 80% to 95% by 2050.
+In 2024, Germany's greenhouse gas emissions decreased by 3% compared to the previous year, totaling 656 million metric tons of CO2 equivalent.
+This reduction is attributed mainly to an economic downturn but also mild weather, and effective climate policies.
+Renewable energy sources like wind and solar contributed to approximately 55% of the country's electricity consumption in 2024.

 In 2020, a group of youths aged 15 and 32 filed a suit arguing that the Federal Climate Protection Act, in force since 18 December 2019, inadequately protected their rights to a humane future for being to weak to contain the climate crisis.
 Among the complainants are German youths living on islands that are experiencing more frequent flooding.

 On 29 April 2021, German Constitutional Court issued a landmark climate change ruling that the government must set clearer targets for reducing greenhouse gas emissions.
 The court called the current government provisions "incompatible with fundamental rights" since it placed the burden of major emissions reduction onto future generations.
 The court ruling gave the government until the end of 2022 to set clearer targets for reducing greenhouse emissions starting in 2031.

 The suit filed by the youths form part of a broader movement of youth activists around the world using street and online protests and lawsuits to pressure governments to act against climate change.

 In August 2022, Germany's Chancellor Olaf Scholz has met Canadian Prime Minister Justin Trudeau to sign a deal to establish hydrogen supply chains with Canada.
 Germany hopes to be free of Russian gas by the middle of 2024.

+Methane emissions

+From coal mining

+A report in 2024 by the energy think tank Ember has brought attention to potential underreporting in Germany's coal mine methane (CMM) emissions.
+The report suggests that the actual emissions could be significantly higher than the figures officially reported by Germany.
+In 2022, Germany, which mined 131 million tonnes of lignite coal, amounting to 44% of the European Union's (EU) production, reported only 1,390 tonnes of CMM emissions.
+This figure is in stark contrast to independent studies, which imply that the real emissions could be 28 to 220 times the reported amount, adding up to an estimated 300,000 tonnes of methane annually.
+Ember's own analysis estimates Germany's annual CMM emissions to be approximately 256,000 tonnes, a number which is supported by satellite data showing methane concentrations as high as 34 parts per billion (ppb) over certain mining areas.
+The report underscores the need for Germany to update its emission reporting practices, especially in light of the upcoming EU Methane Regulation.